Skip to main content ↓

 However, the benefits end there, especially for small to medium-sized businesses with limited budgets or resources.

-In this article, we’ll dig into the nitty-gritty surrounding homegrown CRMs, including what a custom CRM is and the potential benefits and drawbacks of building your own.
+In this article, we’ll dig into the nitty-gritty surrounding homegrown CRMs, including what custom CRM software is and the potential benefits and drawbacks of building your own.
 By the end, you’ll know whether a custom CRM is the right choice for your business and which software options might be a better fit for your business needs.

 What is a custom CRM?

-A custom CRM, also known as a homegrown CRM, is a CRM platform built from the ground up by in-house software developers or a contracted development team, rather than purchased from a provider that built and maintains the software themselves.
+A custom CRM, also known as a homegrown CRM, is a CRM platform built from the ground up by in-house software developers or a contracted development team rather than purchased from a provider that built and maintains the software themselves.
 The final product is constructed to the company’s precise specifications, increasing efficiency by not requiring users to navigate around extraneous features or spend time customizing an off-the-shelf system to fit the way they work.

 A CRM can make your business more successful in countless ways, from tracking potential customers through your pipeline and ensuring they receive timely attention to optimizing your marketing efforts by showing you which lead sources generate the most revenue.